Debugging in Next.js

 2. Start Debugging

-- In VS Code → Run & Debug → Debug Next.js
+- In VS Code → Run & Debug → choose the configuration you need.

-- Now you can set breakpoints in the code!
+- Now you can set breakpoints in both server and client code!

 Conclusion: Full Next.js Debugging Checklist

-✅ Inspecting API (curl, Postman, Network tab) — Debug API responses.
+curl, Postman, Network tab) — Debug API responses. -

-✅ Streaming Debugging (typeof window, console.log) — Identify where the code runs.
+typeof window,console.log) — Identify where the code runs. -

 Now you can quickly find and fix errors in Next.js!